 In 1994, the Board of Directors established a Compensation Committee (the "Committee") which consists of Mr. Thomas (Chairman), Mr. Brown and Mr. Bulley.
-The Committee administers the Company's stock option and restricted stock plans and the Company's management incentive plan (MIP).
+The Committee reviews overall compensation programs of the Company and administers the Company's management incentive plan (MIP).
 The Compensation Committee also sets the compensation of the Chief Executive Officer and the other named executive officers of the Company.
 The purpose of the overall compensation program is to attract and incent key management personnel.
+The Board also established a committee of non-employee directors to administer the Company's stock option and restricted stock plans.
+This Committee consists of Mr. Thomas and Mr. Bulley.
 The principal components of the compensation of the Chief Executive Officer and the other named executive officers are base salary, short term incentive awards under the Company's MIP, and long term incentives under the Company's stock option and restricted stock plans.